thechiefalone/forEach/README.md

 # forEach
-I have started this project to understand the basics of forEach but I am not sure where does it go to ?
+I have started this project to understand the basics of forEach method but I am not sure where does it go to ?